Gen'ichirō Inokuma: Withdrawal from Teiten and formation of the New Creation School Association (1936–1937)

 Inokuma built a successful career, being selected for the Teiten almost every year, and after 1933, he was allowed to exhibit at the Teiten without judging.
-However, in 1936, in protest against the reorganization of the Teiten, Inokuma left the organization and formed the New Creation School Association (Shin seisaku-ha kyōkai 新制作派協会; present Shin seisaku kyōkai 新制作協会) with Masayoshi Ise, Ryōhei Koiso, Toshio Nakanishi, Yasushi Santa, Kei Satō, Iwao Uchida, and Kazu Wakita, who, according to their manifesto, shared the “artistic spirit of ‘anti-academicism’”.
+However, in 1936, in protest against the reorganization of the Teiten, Inokuma left the organization and formed the New Creation School Association (Shin seisaku-ha kyōkai 新制作派協会; present Shin seisaku kyōkai 新制作協会) with Masayoshi Ise, Ryōhei Koiso, Toshio Nakanishi, Yasushi Santa, Kei Satō, Iwao Uchida, and Kazu Wakita, who, according to their manifesto, shared the "artistic spirit of ‘anti-academicism’".
 In November of the same year, the first exhibition of the New Creation School Association was held, in which Takeji Fujishima participated as a special exhibitor in addition to the members' works.
+The association continues to this day as Shinseisaku Kyōkai, holding annual exhibitions and maintaining active membership.

 In 1936, Inokuma also participated in the art competition on the occasion of the Summer Olympics in Berlin, along with other New Creation School Association members including Ise, Koiso, Satō, and Wakita.

 Paris years (1938–1940)

 Inokuma went to France in May 1938.
-In Paris, he exhibited his works at the Salon des Indépendant and socialized with Paris-based Japanese artists, including Tsuguharu Fujita.
+In Paris, he exhibited his works at the Salon des Indépendants and socialized with Paris-based Japanese artists, including Tsuguharu Fujita.
 Inokuma also visited Henri Matisse in Nice.
 When Inokuma asked Matisse to critique his paintings, he was told, "Your paintings are too good," which Inokuma took to mean that he had not developed his own style.

 The following year, as the war intensified, Inokuma was evacuated to Les Eyzies in the Dordogne Region with Tsuguharu Fujita and his wife.
 In June 1940, Inokuma departed Marseille on the Hakusan-maru, the last Japanese evacuation ship from France, with Tsuguharu Fujita, Takanori Ogisu, Tarō Okamoto and others.
 Inokuma arrived in Yokohama in August.